-For that reason, we chose to take some other approaches to the analysis as well.
+For that reason, we chose to take other approaches to the analysis as well.
 The first of these was to measure the links in a more aggregated manner.
 To do this, we normalized the quantity of links for each result.
-We took the link counts for each ranking position for a given query, and then divided it by the largest number of links for that given query.
+We took the link counts for each ranking position for a given query and divided it by the largest number of links for that given query.

 The value of this is that it smooths out the impact of the negative correlations in a different way.
 Think of it as smoothing out the impact of other ranking factors, as illustrated above (relevance score, content score, and the impact of other algorithms).
-This is the calculation that is shown in the “Aggregate Link Correlation by Ranking Position” data above.
+This is the calculation that’s shown in the “Aggregate Link Correlation by Ranking Position” data above.

 We also looked at this another way.
 In this view, we continued to use the normalized totals of the links but grouped them in ranking groups of 10.
 That is, we summed up the normalized link totals for the top 10, did the same for ranking positions 11 to 20, 21 to 30, and so forth.
 We then calculated the correlations to see how they looked in terms of what it would take to rank in each 10-position block.
 Those calculations looked more like this:

 This gives us a bit more granular approach than merely aggregating all the ranking positions into the SERP positions, but still smooths out some of the limitations of the Mean of Individual Correlations method.
 That’s what is shown in the “Aggregate Link Correlation in Blocks of 10” data above.